King Solomon’s Mines: Book Review

 The writing style in King Solomon’s Mines, as with She, varies between the overblown and the plain.
 To a modern reader, it can also seem clichéd.
 However, like a lot of very influential novels, the clichés in King Solomon’s Mines weren’t actually clichés when H Rider Haggard wrote the novel – they became clichés because the book was so phenomenally successful, creating its own genre – the ‘lost world’ novel.

 The ‘lost world’ genre faded after its Victorian hey-day, partly because there aren’t any areas of the planet that are now truly terra incognita.
 There are periodic revivals though, in novels such as Lost Horizon, The Rose of Tibet and Congo.
-The lost world genre also went on to influence several others, being one of the prototypes of the science-fiction and fantasy adventure (with ‘lost worlds’ on Earth becoming alien planets in sci-fi and fantastic worlds in fantasy).
+The lost world genre also influenced several others, being the prototype of the science-fiction and fantasy adventure (with ‘lost worlds’ on Earth becoming alien planets in sci-fi and fantastic worlds in fantasy).

 King Solomon’s Mines has a Mission plot (see Spy Novel Plots ).